 What Constitutes Nursing Home Abuse in Florida?

 Elder abuse in nursing homes is not only grounds for a lawsuit in Florida, but it is also a serious crime.
 While most healthcare workers in nursing homes and assisted living facilities are caring individuals who are passionate about the work they do, the sheer volume of such facilities across Florida increases the chances of having bad actors within the system.
-In fact, a recently conducted study by the Office of the Inspector General concluded that elder abuse and cases of nursing home neglect may be a seriously underreported issue.

 Nursing home abuse can consist of physical abuse, emotional abuse, psychological abuse, financial abuse, and sexual abuse.
 Even if your loved one does not exhibit bruises or physical injuries, they may still be suffering from nursing home abuse.
 If you suspect your relative is being abused in any way, discuss your concerns with our Bradenton nursing home abuse lawyer today.